al-codes/IRS-Forms/README.txt

 subdirectory under the script's main directory.

-To QUIT the program, you can type 'quit' (not case sensitive).
+* To QUIT the program, you can type 'quit' (not case sensitive).

-Improvements and Feedback
+-- Feedback --

-My next steps towards improving the script would be to add code to handle errors for an invalid year range and invalid form inputs.

 I enjoyed this challenge as it was a good review of Python and I got to use a library that I had never used before, requests-HTML, which I found to be a great tool for this project.

 Thank you for the opportunity!